 2.1: Requesting your Accommodation Letter

-If you would like a third party individual (parent, guardian, partner, etc.) to have access to your DRC records and documentation, please download the Third Party Release of Information, complete the form, and email it to email@example.com.
+If you would like a third-party individual (parent, guardian, partner, etc.) to have access to your DRC records, documentation, and Accessibility Specialist, please use the Third Party Release Form.

 Documentation Release Form

-If you would like a copy of your medical documentation on file at the DRC, please fill out the Documentation Release Form.
+If you would like a copy of your medical documentation on file at the DRC, please fill out the Individual Release of Information Form.
 The documentation that you requested will be emailed to your UFL email.